microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     SupportsCobalt
         A **Boolean** value that indicates that the host supports :ref:`ExecuteCellStorageRequest` and :ref:`ExecuteCellStorageRelativeRequest` operations for this file.

+    SupportsFileCreation
+        A **Boolean** value that indicates that the host supports creating new files using Office Online.

     SupportsFolders
         A **Boolean** value that indicates that the host supports :ref:`CheckFolderInfo`, :ref:`EnumerateChildren`,